Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Monolithic Multigrid

-To apply AMG to our system, we consider defining block-structured grid transfer operators, as were used in~\eqref{eq:interp} to determine $P_0$, and then apply AMG algorithms to define the individual blocks of the interpolation matrix.
+To apply AMG to our system, we define block-structured grid transfer operators, as were used in~\eqref{eq:interp}, and then apply AMG algorithms to define the individual blocks of the interpolation matrix.
 This structure ensures that fine-level pressures (velocities) interpolate only from coarse-level pressures (velocities), and not from coarse-level velocities (pressures).
-For the velocity block, since the vector Laplacian is an elliptic PDE and we discretize it using vector $\pmb{\mathbb{P}}_1$ elements, most AMG algorithms can be reliably applied to $A$ to produce a suitable $P^{\vec{u}}_0$ for the velocity interpolation operator.
+For the velocity block, since the vector Laplacian is an elliptic PDE discretized using vector $\pmb{\mathbb{P}}_1$ elements, most AMG algorithms can be reliably applied to $A$ to produce a suitable $P^{\vec{u}}_\ell$ for the velocity interpolation operator.
 AMG cannot, however, be directly applied to the zero diagonal block associated with pressure, so some auxiliary operator is needed to determine the pressure interpolation.
 One possible choice for this auxiliary matrix is the associated pressure Laplacian, $A_p$, discretized using the \pone{} pressure basis functions.
-Certainly, many common AMG algorithms are effective when applied to \textit{standard} discrete Laplace operators, producing convergent cycles with effective choices for the grid-transfer operators.
 Using $A_p$ has the disadvantage that it requires an additional matrix for the AMG setup process, albeit one that is easily generated using any finite-element package.
-An alternative and purely algebraic auxiliary operator is $BB^T$, perhaps in conjunction with some type of truncation of the stencil~\cite{prokopenko2017algebraic}. $B B^T$ also represents a discrete form of the Laplace operator, although it generally has a somewhat wider stencil than $A_p$, which can prove challenging for AMG coarsening algorithms.
-In the remainder of the paper, we use $A_p$, assembled with the canonical pressure basis on the fine grid, to avoid the introduction of additional tuning parameters associated with truncating $BB^T$.
+An alternative and purely algebraic auxiliary operator is $BB^T$ (or some approximation to $BM_u^{-1}B^T$, where $M_u$ is the velocity mass matrix), perhaps in conjunction with some type of stencil truncation~\cite{prokopenko2017algebraic}. $B B^T$ represents a discrete Laplace operator, although it generally has a somewhat wider stencil than $A_p$, which can prove challenging for AMG coarsening algorithms.
+In the remainder of the paper, we use $A_p$, assembled on the fine grid, to avoid the introduction of additional tuning parameters associated with truncating $BB^T$ (and in approximating the inverse of $M_u$ to form an approximation to $BM_u^{-1}B^T$).